Canadian warship in unplanned journey to NI after incident at sea

 A Canadian warship has been forced into making an unplanned journey to Northern Ireland after it experienced difficulty at sea recently.

-The HMCS Toronto suffered a power outage while taking part in NATO operations off the coast of the United Kingdom.
+The HMCS Toronto suffered a power outage while conducting routine operations and Anti-Ship Missile Defence training in preparation for an upcoming readiness missile firing as part of its road to High Readiness in the Hebrides Sea off the coast of the UK.

 Canadian Forces spokesman Major Mark Gough said despite the outage the ship was able to restore some power to allow it to "communicate and navigate safely".